j6mes/eacl2017-numerical-fact-checking/readme.md

     ./gradlew writeClasspath

-This outputs the classpath to `build/classpath.txt`
+This outputs the classpath to `build/classpath.txt`.
+This only needs to be done once.

+Then use

+    python3 corenlp.py

+At the moment, the input utterance must be set in the file, this is very much work in progress!